Is Pesto OK For Baby-Led Weaning?

 Short answer

-Yes, pesto is fine for weaning babies to eat, provided it is introduced gradually, is not too chunky, and doesn't contain any ingredients that your baby has already displayed allergic reactions to.
+Yes, pesto is fine for weaning babies to eat, provided it is introduced gradually, is not too chunky, and doesn't contain any ingredients to which your baby has already displayed allergic reactions.

 Long answer